kunxiaogao/Portforlio/README.md

 `image` contain the images sources used in the report.

 The final outcomes: `Vignette.Rmd` `Vignette.html`.

 All the details are included in the project file.

+## Machine Learning Final Project
+This file includes all the works of the Final project assignment in PSTAT131 Machine learning.

+### Brief background introduction:
+-   As the midterm elections in the United States is currently being held near the midpoint of the current president’s four-year term of office, it is a good time for us to review the 2020 United States presidential election data.
+Despite that the 2016 presidential election came as a big surprise to many, Biden’s victory in the 2020 presidential election has been widely predicted.
+-   Goal: Analyze and visualize the 2020 presidential election dataset.
+We will primarily work towards building state/county-level red/blue map plots that are commonly shown on media coverage.
+In other words, we will combine the Untied States county-level census data with the election data and our target would then be building and selecting classification models to predict the election winner.
+-   Two data sets:  election data in the county level and the 2017 United States county-level census data.

+### Methodology:
+-   Optimization methods: `Cross-validation`; Classification methods used to train the models: `Logistic Regression` Method, `Lasso Logistic Regression` Method, `Decision Tree` Method; `Random Forest` Method; `SVM` Method; Dimension reduction techniques (`PCA`) for reducing dimension; Visualization techniques to visualize results: `Dendrograms` and `Maps`; The `classification accuracy metrics` and `ROC graphs` will also be discussed to test the performance of different models.

+The final outcomes: `Kunxiao Gao Final Project-HTML.Rmd` and `Kunxiao Gao Final Project-HTML.html`.

+All the details are included in the project file.